sampotter/jmm/README.md

 ## Documentation

 Until this library is officially released, there will not be any documentation.
-Instead, we recommend either taking a look at [#examples](the examples), or submitting an issue.
+Instead, we recommend either taking a look at [the examples](#examples), or submitting an issue.
 Eventually, we will release tutorial-style documentation which gives an overview of the library, discusses some of the main entrypoints, and provides a roadmap.

 In the meantime, individual functions in the library are documented, with the documentation comments preceding function definitions (i.e., the implementations are documented in the `.c` files).
-If you use something [https://emacs-lsp.github.io/lsp-mode/](LSP Mode), it should be possible to look this documentation up on the fly.
+If you use something [LSP Mode](https://emacs-lsp.github.io/lsp-mode/), it should be possible to look this documentation up on the fly.
 For this reason, it is unlikely that Doxygen-style documentation will be provided for this library.

 ## Examples